PROCEED-ESM/PROCEED/results/index.rst

 .. figure:: figures/arm_dnd_constraints.png
    :alt: ARM observational constraints on ∆Nd.

    **ARM observational constraints on higher end of expert assessed ∆Nd.** Observational constraints of ΔNd using the multi-linear regression (MLR) for Nd and surface CCN at supersaturation 0.1% as well as a simple regression using just Nd for each of the sites.
 Each bar represents the 90% confidence interval.
-Figure from <a class="reference external" href="https://doi.org/10.22541/essoar.175087280.06595777/v1">Jones et al. (2025)</a>.
 Figure from `Jones et al. (2025) <https://doi.org/10.22541/essoar.175087280.06595777/v1>`_.

 Hephaestus E3SMv3 PPE